cmdiego/cmdiego/README.md

 - 👋 Hi, I’m @cmdiego
 - 👀 I’m interested in: All kinds of things.
-I have a very ecletic selection of hobbies, ranging from IoT to FinTech.
+I have a very ecletic collection of hobbies, ranging from IoT to FinTech.
 - 🌱 I’m currently learning: C#, ASP .NET, Angular, SQL, Azure.
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me